mstatt/NLP-training-for-Generatively-Pretrained-Transformer-GPT-/README.md

 <!-- Notes -->
 ## Some Notes
 <p align="center">
-Some features to manipulate for performance testing are as follows.
-For in depth explanation see Mr. Karpathy's video on the effects of these values. </br></br>
+Below are some notes on execution times and feature edits to update performance and accuracy of the model. </br></br>
 Below are some notes on local machine GPU training time in ( HH:MM:SS ) format:</br>
 <ol>
 <li>Execution time: 00:02:20  for  100  iterations.</li>